 It’s 2020, there are lots of things to learn as a software developer.
 Your ability to learn fast sets you apart.

 One of the best things about modern software development is the availability of free tools and frameworks.
 For example, as a frontend developer there’s a lot of frontend frameworks you can use: React, Vue, Angular, Emberjs, Backbonejs, and many more.
-This can also be a challenge in terms of what to use.
+This could be challenging because you have to select what to use.
 A developer in 2020 would have used at least 2 frameworks one time or another.

 Picking up a new framework is good for the learning experience and expanding your perspective.
 It doesn’t really matter which framework it is.
 I see it as starting a new adventure.
-I have used a number of frameworks and in this, article I will explain some methods I used to learn fast and also talk about some nuances that come with the framework ecosystem.
+I have used a lot of frameworks over time.
+In this article, I will explain some methods I used to learn fast and also talk about some nuances that surround the frameworks’ ecosystems.

 Getting the Overview